symbolic-kg/PyClause/docs/feature/learning.rst

 **Outputs and confidences**

 The output rule file stored by AMIE complies with the format of PyClause.
 Note that opposed to the AnyBURL output, the statistics are based on the PCA confidence computations.
-Therefore, the numbers will be in general different for the same rules.
+Therefore, the statistics and confidences will be different from the ones calculated with AnyBURL.

 **Language bias**